Azure/azure-sdk-for-net/sdk/extensions/wcf/Microsoft.CoreWCF.Azure.StorageQueues/README.md

     services.AddServiceEndpoint<Service, IServiceContract>(aqsBinding, queueEndpointString);
 });
 ```
-Learn more about enabling Azure Active Directory for authentication with Azure Storage in [our documentation][storage_ad].
+Learn more about enabling Microsoft Entra ID for authentication with Azure Storage in [our documentation][storage_ad].

 If you are using a different credential mechanism such as `StorageSharedKeyCredential`, you can configure the appropriate `ClientCredentialType` and set the credential on an `AzureServiceCredential` instance via an extension method.
 ```C# Snippet:CoreWCF_Azure_Storage_Queus_Sample_StorageSharedKey